 Bone Graft: Also often referred to as regeneration procedure, bone grafting is inserting small bone grafts and membranes to (a) replace the bone lost to gum disease, and (b) make sure the gum flap pulled back for pocket reduction grows back perfectly well and snugly around the tooth.

 At Irresistible Smiles, our very own specialist, Dr. Amita Rastogi, DMD, specializes in gum surgery using the revolutionary Chao Pinhole Surgery Technique.
 The Pinhole Technique is the alternative method of performing Bone and Tissue Grafts, as well as Pocket Reduction in a minimally invasive way.
 Instead of using scalpels, gum recession and other gum treatments are performed by creating holes using a small needle.
 It delivers the same result but without the pain and the sutures, and the healing time is radically faster.
-In the hands of one of the best periodontists in San Diego, your gum surgery via Pinhole Technique has a wonderful chance of success.
+In the hands of one of a periodontists, your gum surgery via Pinhole Technique has a wonderful chance of success.